 OC LE question?
 Also facts for those who dont know

 Sorry to bump a topic but today on a radio check I heard Control 1 refer to the channel as "Blue R/P" on 460.525 PL103.5

 What are you monitoring tonight?

 [QUOTE=dangitdoug]OK, but what do the designators stand for?
 Naopa?
 Tma?

 N6ME 145.400 Mhz Orange WARA Skywarn Repeater

-Orange County Skywarn is currently authorized to use the Western Amateur Radio Association's N6ME repeater on 145.400 MHz as it's primary frequency during activations under the authority of the National Weather Service.
+Orange County Skywarn is currently authorized to use the WD6AWP repeater located on Santiago Peak.
+The repeater is on 448.040 MHz as it's primary frequency during activations under the authority of the National Weather Service.

 Windows Media Player

 Copyright 2014 by RadioReference.com LLC